 In most of the touristy hotspots, you can expect a fair share of vendor hassling from the locals.
 It is their way to survive and produce an income and they can be pretty persistent.
 Stand your ground or simply ignore them when it seems to become too much.
 We found that a simple but assuring ‘NO THANKS’ did the trick with most of the vendors!

-You should also expect to fall in love with the fresh complex flavours of the dishes found in Vietnam.
-Each region of Vietnam specialises in different sorts of dishes.
-All so yummmy!
+You should also expect to fall in love with the fresh complex flavors of the dishes found in Vietnam.
+Each region of Vietnam specializes in different sorts of dishes.
+All so yummy!